 An iServer system administrator must take all necessary precautions to ensure that the schemas are properly backed up to safeguard the metadata.
 Please consult Actuate Support at the time of installation if you have any questions about these backup procedures to protect against the possibility of catastrophic failure.
-For information on the recommended procedures to back up an iServer system and Encyclopedia volume schemas in the Release 11 environment, refer to Chapter 2, "Configuring an Encyclopedia volume," in Configuring BIRT iServer.
+For information on the recommended procedures to back up an iServer system and Encyclopedia volume schemas in the Release 11 environment, refer to Chapter 9, "Backing up an Encyclopedia volume," later in this book.